priyamoorjani/Admix_simulator/README.md

 # Simulating missing data

-This utility allows one to quickly set a number of SNPs from a .geno file as missing data (useful to testing the impact of missing data on the inference).
-The utility does this simply by checking the genotype at every SNP for each individual, and choosing to replace the position with 9 with given probability based on the input.
-The analysis can be performed in two modes: 1) Diploid mode (where output is diploid for non-missing data); 2) Pseudo-haploid mode (where we aim to mimic ancient DNA by further randomly sampling an allele (thus creating a homozygous call) at every heterozygous site.
-This has the effect of create pseudo haploid genotypes.
+This utility allows one to set a number of genotypes (based on the user defined proportion) as missing data.
+This is useful for testing the impact of missing data on the inference (particularly helpful in ancient DNA studies).
+This is implemented by checking the genotype at every SNP for each individual, and choosing to replace the position with 9 with given probability based on the input missing fraction (-r).
+The analysis can be performed in two modes: 1) Diploid mode: output is left as diploid for non-missing data; 2) Pseudo-haploid mode: output is haploid or missing.
+This aims to mimic ancient DNA where its hard to call heterozygous sites with limited coverage.
+Hence typically one randomly samples a read mapping to that site and uses a pseudo-haploid call for the inference.
+Similarly, in our simulation we randomly sample one allele at each heterozygous site.

 #### Command line:
 ```
 ./missingdata.py -r <threshold> -f <input> -o <output> -a -s <seed>
 ```
+#### Input:
-Input: Inputs must be in EIGENSTRAT format, PACKEDANCESTRYMAP is not currently supported (See https://reich.hms.harvard.edu/software/InputFileFormats).
+Inputs must be in EIGENSTRAT format, PACKEDANCESTRYMAP is not currently supported (See https://reich.hms.harvard.edu/software/InputFileFormats).

 #### Arguments (REQUIRED):
 ```